Byte-Lab/JCoz/README.md

 and capture some samples!

-Be aware for that a real sized application there will be lots of code and lots of experiments that coz needs to run.
-You should plan to keep coz running for some hours to be confident in the results.
+Be aware for that a real sized application there will be lots of code and lots of experiments that JCoz needs to run.
+You should plan to keep JCoz running for some hours to be confident in the results.